blitz-js/babel-plugin-superjson-next/README.md

 Since this is a companion to [SuperJSON](https://github.com/blitz-js/superjson), make sure it's also installed:

-`(If you use npm 7 or later, you can skip this since from npm v7 automatically installing peer dependencies)`
 ```
 npm install superjson
 ```

+> for npm 7 or later, you can skip this since from npm v7 automatically installs peer dependencies

 Add the plugin to your `.babelrc`.
 If you don't have one, create it.